peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

 <b>Return Value:</b>

 A string with the converted version of the file name.
 Among other things, encoded words under RFC 2047 are decoded (since they occur so frequently in Content-Disposition filenames); the value is decoded under RFC 2231 if possible; characters unsuitable for use in a filename (including the directory separators slash and backslash) are replaced with underscores; spaces and tabs are collapsed to a single space; leading and trailing spaces and tabs are removed; and the filename is truncated if it would otherwise be too long.
+Also, for reasons stated in the remarks, a character that is the combined form of a base character and a combining slash is replaced with "!" followed by the base character.
 The returned string will be in normalization form C. Returns the empty string if  <i>str</i>
  is null or empty.

 ### Parse